thomasjohns/tnl/README.md

 set of map calls, where data flows left-to-right, top-to-bottom.
 Right now, TNL only supports a set of built-in maps (enumerated at the bottom of this page).
 Maps in a pipeline are separated by `|`, where a leading `|` is optional.
-A single-line pipeline does not have curly braces `{}`, end the pipeline ends at the end of the line.
-Mulit-line pipelines (a syntactic sugar), must be expressed in curly braces `{...}`.
+A single-line pipeline does not have curly braces `{}`, and the pipeline ends at the end of the line.
+Multi-line pipelines (a syntactic sugar), must be expressed in curly braces `{...}`.
 Different maps take different types of arguments (`numbers`, `integers`, `strings`, `patterns`, `column_selectors` etc.).
 Some can be applied to both `headers` and `values`.